One of the biggest hurdles B2B companies face is sourcing quality leads, and lead funnels are the key to sustaining growth.

-So, the question is: how do B2B companies generate leads?
+So, how do B2B companies consistently generate leads?

-The answer 👉 build a lead generation funnel.
+The solution is simple: build a lead generation funnel.

-But optimizing your first lead funnel doesn’t have to be scary — or require the skill of a ninja marketing professional.
-It’s all about having the proper arsenal.
+Building your first lead generation funnel can feel overwhelming, whether you're a beginner or even an experienced marketer.
+But optimizing it doesn’t have to be daunting—or require the expertise of a marketing whizz.
+It’s all about having the right tools and strategies in place.

-In this article, I’ll teach you what a lead generation funnel is and how to build one in five steps.
-Sound like a plan?
-Then let’s get started.
+In this article, I'll walk you through what a lead generation funnel is and show you how to create one in just five simple steps.
+Ready to dive in?
+Let’s do it!

 Note: If you are funneling people to your site?
 Sign up for free Leadfeeder's 14-day trial to learn who is visiting your website and generate new leads.